We’ve updated our Privacy Notice. You can see how and why we use your personal information in this summary, or read the full notice.

 The constraints on historic and archaeological features don’t recognise more productive grassland.
 It should be possible to allow SFI herbal and legume leys, with safeguards, on grasslands.
 This could be as simple as a species mix used, excluding deep-rooting plants.

-The NFU will be taking Defra and Historic England on farm to discuss the implications and potential solutions.
+The NFU continues to engage with Defra and Historic England, taking them on farm to discuss the implications and potential solutions.

 Be aware of the regulations